deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Because he could.”
 Yan sighed to himself and patted his belly.
 He probably wouldn’t taste moose today.

 “Man, I gotta report this to the park rangers… Ooh!
 Vemik!
-Your Go-Pro!
+Your GoPro!
 Is it still on?”

 Vemik looked up at the strange box strapped to his head. “...Yes?
 The little red light is on...”